Our guide to the best exhibitions in London in 2018, updated throughout the year. Check back for the latest shows in the capital – updated March

 An astounding collection reunited at Royal Academy of Arts

-Reunited for the first time since the 17th century, the spectacular art collection amassed by King Charles I goes on show at the Royal Academy of Arts in Charles I: King and Collector (January 27 – April 15), which brings together works by some of history’s finest artists – including Titian, Holbein, Van Dyck and Reubens – many of which were scattered across the globe after his execution.
+Reunited for the first time since the 17th century, the spectacular art collection amassed by King Charles I goes on show at the Royal Academy of Arts in Charles I: King and Collector (until April 15), which brings together works by some of history’s finest artists – including Titian, Holbein, Van Dyck and Reubens – many of which were scattered across the globe after his execution.

 Celestial beauty at the Royal Observatory